JSON Schema Validation¶

 Schema Location¶

-: Main schema file validating NetGraph scenario YAML structure including network topology, blueprints, risk groups, failure policies, traffic matrices, workflows, and components.
+This file validates NetGraph scenario YAML structure including network topology, blueprints, risk groups, failure policies, traffic matrices, workflows, and components.

 Validation Scope¶